DATED Monday 15th November 2021

 VAT shall be included and itemised separately on Agency invoices, where appropriate, at the rate prevailing from time to time.

 The parties shall conduct a full two-way evaluation and review of their relationship every calendar year end.
-Any resulting changes agreed to the Services, the remuneration or any other aspect of the Agreement shall be agreed in writing, failing which the arrangements in place at the time of the evaluation, for instance as to Agency remuneration, shall continue to apply.
+Any resulting changes agreed to the Services, the remuneration or any other aspect of the Engagement shall be agreed in writing, failing which the arrangements in place at the time of the evaluation, for instance as to Agency remuneration, shall continue to apply.

 15. Terms of Payment